www.scantips.com

 A little techie stuff about speedlight zoom, it may interest some:

 My one regret about the GN calculator is that it doesn't also compute exposure for zoom mm changes.
+Increasing the flash zoom mm number concentrates the power into a brighter smaller beam.
 Since GN = distance × f/stop, which is all √2 stuff, so doubling either factor doubles GN, which is 2 EV.
-Increasing the flash zoom mm number concentrates the power into a brighter smaller beam.
 You'd think the GN calculator could calculate for zoom too, but the flash zoom system does not actually refocus.
-Doubling focal length is 1/4 the lens field area which an exact same flash zoom would calculate 2 EV, however the factory GN charts barely change about 1 EV for doubling zoom.
-Which is much less critical aiming, and the flash must provide considerable greater overlap to ensure aiming it into the same lens area.
+Optically doubling focal length is 1/4 the lens field area for which an exact optical flash zoom would calculate 2 EV, however the factory GN charts barely change about 1 EV for doubling zoom.
+Which does provide much less critical aiming, and the flash must provide considerable greater overlap to ensure aiming it into the same lens area.
 The optical situation in the flash head is complex, and speedlight zoom does move the curved reflector back and forth, but does not refocus its curve.
 Also the front Fresnel lens is molded plastic, which does not refocus with zoom.
 Most of the flash range is not focused, and each reflector design may vary individually too, so speedlights will vary in that zoom respect.
+Anyway, the guide number chart in the flash user manual shows the manufacturers careful testing of the actual zoom GN results.
+I advise using it.

 Using the GN chart in your flash manual to determine GN